Venomous

 Lifespan

-The average lifespan of these vipers is 12 years in the wild.
+On average, these vipers live for 12 years in the wild.

 Predators